 Tips for Growing Dwarf Citrus in Containers

 How exactly do you care for your main squeeze?
-Dwarf citrus are frost tender, so they need to spend part of the year indoors in cold climates.
+Dwarf citrus are frost tender, so they need to spend part of the year indoors in cold climates where frosts occur.
 Here are some things to keep in mind when it comes to care:

-- Keeping your citrus outdoors for the summer is a good way to get them plenty of light and foster healthy growth.
-Just be sure to bring them in when nighttime temperatures start to dip down to about 45°F (7°C), if that’s a concern in your area.
+- Bring citrus indoors when nighttime temperatures start to dip down to about 45°F (7°C) outside, if that’s a concern in your area.

 - Keep them out of cold drafts and away from drying heat sources.
-Temperatures in the 60s or 70s (Fahrenheit) are preferred.
+Temperatures between 60° and 70°F (15° to 21°C) are preferred.

-- Citrus prefer high humidity, so mist around the plants often, place the pots on a tray of wet pebbles, or keep them near a humidifier.
+- Citrus like high humidity, so mist around the plants often, place the pots on a tray of wet pebbles, or keep them near a humidifier.

 - The flowers are self-fertile, but you can help pollinate indoors by shaking the branches or using a Q-tip or soft paintbrush to move pollen among the flowers.